 It doesn’t specifically mention any particular pit, as many of the visits were unofficial and he didn’t want to get anybody into trouble, but from his descriptions you can gain a vivid picture of what it must have been like at Water Haigh and other local collieries.
 Copies of the book were sold as far afield as Uganda and Pakistan.

 Below is an extract where Manley describes a typical trip underground.
 The text is illustrated with his own diagrams and sketches by Michael Groser, one of the so-called Bevin Boys who were drafted into pits as part of the war effort to keep up coal production.
 Michael was born in 1918 and was a pacifist and conscientious objector.
-During his time as a miner he lived with Richards and Annie Moss on Thirlmere Avenue in Tingley.
-In his spare time he enrolled at Leeds School of Art to learn sculpture and after war he moved to Oxford where he earned a living restoring gargoyles and grotesques on the city’s medieval churches and college buildings.
+During his time as a miner he lived with Richard and Annie Moss on Thirlmere Avenue in Tingley.
+In his spare time he enrolled at Leeds School of Art to learn sculpture and after the war he moved to Oxford where he earned a living restoring gargoyles and grotesques on the city’s medieval churches and college buildings.

 E.R.
 Manley, who lived on Leeds Road at Lofthouse, became a Labour councillor on the Rothwell Urban District Council in 1946.
-Two years later he was instrumental in setting up Rothwell’s first public library in an old wooden hut.
+Two years later he was instrumental in setting up Rothwell’s first council run public library in an old wooden hut.
 In 1957, as Chairman of the Building, Housing and Planning Committee he handed over the 1000th post-war council house on the Wood Lane estate.
 He also served as Chairman of the full council.
 Other jobs included being on the Religious Advisory Council of the West Riding, the presidency of the National Union of Teachers in Yorkshire, and a stint as Chairman of Division XIII of the Headmasters’ Association.

 Manley was born in 1899 at Newnham Murren on the banks of the River Thames near Wallingford in Oxfordshire, the son of a farmer from Devon and an Irish mother.
 They must have been a reasonably prosperous family as they employed a nurse and a cook.
 Several years later they moved to another farm at Potcote in Northamptonshire and Edwin Robert went to Dr Knight’s School a few miles away at Towcester.